How to Buy Property in Mauritius

 Do I need life assurance for a mortgage?

 This is a requirement, as collateral against the loan.

-After your mortgage has been arranged and the Notary has completed the necessary checks, the final stage is to then sign the Deed of Sale.
-You can sign this agreement in person at the Notary's office, or alternatively grant a Power of Attorney to do so on your behalf.
+After your mortgage has been arranged and the Notary has completed the necessary checks, the final stage is to sign the Deed of Sale.
+You can sign this agreement in person at the Notary's office, or grant a Power of Attorney to do so on your behalf.